top of page

 • Exploring personal identity and faith

-• Charity and religious charities
+• Charity and Religious Charities

 Year 12 - OCN Level 2 Religious Studies

-• Marriage and divorce
+• Prejudice and Reconciliation

-• Life and death issues
+• Life and Death Issues

 Employability/job opportunities/further study

 Studying GCSE Religious Studies can allow students to progress to work in a range of occupational areas.
 Students who want to enter teaching may choose RS as their main subject.
+Those who complete OCN are unable to study ‘A’ Level Religious Studies.

 Post 16